-ON THIS PAGE: You will find information about how many children learn they have craniopharyngioma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with craniopharyngioma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Craniopharyngioma accounts for approximately 6% of all brain tumors in children.
 It is diagnosed most often between the ages of 5 and 14, but it is possible for a person of any age to be diagnosed with craniopharyngioma.

 The 5-year survival rate tells you what percent of children live at least 5 years after the tumor is found.
 Percent means how many out of 100.
 Both the 5-year survival rate and 10-year survival rate for children with craniopharyngioma is higher than 90%.